Most people dream of traveling the world. Often, this comes along with the common misconception that traveling means spending a lot of money.

 If you’re planning on making a trip to the Big Apple, you might stress out about making the most of your travel budget.
 This is understandable, given New York is the most expensive tourist destination in the US.

-But NYC does offer some free activities for those looking to save some money.
+But NYC does offer some free activities for those looking to save some money, and you can definitely visit New York on a budget.

 NYC is known for some pretty big television productions, and you can easily become a part of the audience at zero cost.
 Seat-fillers are often used for shows like Good Morning America, The Tonight Show with Jimmy Fallon, and even Saturday Night Live.